 In summary, whilst social sharing may not cause higher rankings the study does note that “social signals definitely play a role in direct traffic, brand awareness, and the overall online performance of a domain.”

-Both the SearchMetrics survey data and the BuzzSumo data would suggest that you can improve your content performance and SEO ranking by focusing on semantically comprehensive content, long form content, media enriched content and easy to read content.
+Both the SearchMetrics survey data and the BuzzSumo data would suggest that you can improve your content performance and SEO ranking by focusing on niche edits for backlinks and semantically comprehensive content, long form content, media enriched content and easy to read content.

 Improving your content is a key step to improve your rankings but there are other factors you also need to focus on to improve your rankings as we outline below.